iurnus/scripps_kaust_model_doc/install_index.rst

   ./Allmake.shaheen.sh

-If you are not using ring@ucsd.edu or Shaheen-II, the two makefiles would not work.
-Please follow the detailed instruction below:
+If you are not using ring or Shaheen-II, they would not work.
+Please follow the detailed instruction
+below:

 .. toctree::
    :maxdepth: 1